 The great thing about this beach is that if you time your trip right, you will find unoccupied areas of the beach all for you!
 I prefer beaches quieter which is why we chose to visit Lauderdale-By-The-Sea ahead of Fort Lauderdale.
 This is probably the least populated stretch of sands you will find before hitting Miami, so it’s a good choice if you don’t like beaches too overcrowded.

 The resort itself has just enough to see and do, with options for eating, drinking, shopping and staying over.
 Perhaps a good choice if you are taking a flight out of Miami the next day.

 Best for: Cool kids, rich kids, the LGBTQ community and the curious tourist.

 South Beach (known as SoBe) is the place to be if you are bronzed, beautiful and keen to show off what yer mama gave ya!
 Ok, so there’s a lot of that, but in honesty, everyone is welcome whatever your age, race, sexuality and gym-status!

 The beach is absolutely gorgeous, with soft, white, clean sand (man-made).
 The lifeguard towers that dot all the way down the coastline are brilliant too, each one a different colour.
 There’s so much going on here, from sunbathing, to volleyball, to jet skiing, to roller blading to organised boat trips.
 It’s a beach that you may never tire of – and even if you do, there’s a whole island to explore with restaurants, bars, shops, museums and vibrant nightlife.

-So there is a handful of what is available to a beach lover visiting Florida!
+So there it is – a handful of what is available to any beach lover visiting Florida!